54 vs 56 Degree Wedge: Which Is Better For Your Game?

 54 vs 56 Degree Wedge: What Are The Differences

-The 54 and 56 degree wedges are very close in loft, so I can tell you that they are very similar.
+The 54 and 56 degree wedges are very close in loft, so we can tell you that they are very similar.
 However, there are some distinct differences in the playability that all golfers should consider.

 Distance